The Service Animal law

 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting or protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.

-A dog whose sole function is to provide comfort or emotional support does not qualify as a service animal.
+A dog whose sole function is to provide comfort or emotional support solely through their presence, as opposed to by performing a specific task, does not qualify as a service animal.

 The Department of Justice guidance stated that entities must modify their policies to permit miniature horses where reasonable.
 In determining whether to permit miniature horses, the entity should assess: